We would like to recognize and thank the following organizations for their partnership and collaboration in improving climate and energy literacy:

-ACE is the national leader in high school climate science education.
-An award-winning national nonprofit dedicated to educating America's high school students about the science behind climate change and inspiring them to do something about it—while having fun along the way.
+Alliance for Climate Education (ACE) is the national leader in high school climate science education.
+An award-winning national nonprofit dedicated to educating youth on the science of climate change and empower them to take action, with the goal of shifting national discourse on climate in ways that are proven to affect public opinion and policy—while having fun along the way.

 National Center for Science Education (NCSE) is a not-for-profit, membership organization providing information and resources for schools, parents, and concerned citizens working to keep evolution and climate science in public school science education.
 We educate the press and public about the scientific and educational aspects of controversies surrounding the teaching of evolution and climate change, and supply needed information and advice to defend good science education at local, state, and national levels.

 NASA Earth Systems, Technology, and Energy Education for MUREP (NASA ESTEEM) is a competitive project that promotes climate and Earth system science literacy and seeks to increase the access of underrepresented minority groups to science careers and educational opportunities.